Here is excellent student journalism from the San Diego City College City Times, by Phoenix Webb:

 Being adjunct is not easy.
 Obviously, the process of adjunctifictaion that has been happening in higher education now for decades hurts adjuncts.
 Most adjuncts begin their careers expecting to be adjunct for a few years, to “pay dues,” and then be rewarded with a full-time tenure-track position.
 Once upon a time, perhaps, there was some truth to this; candidates were funneled into the system from graduate programs, and most could count on heading for the tenure-track.
 But that was way back in the mid 20th century.
 Today, as the process of adjunctification continues and we head towards that future when, if trends continue, the percent of tenure-track faculty will be less than 10%, with every passing year, the prospect of garnering that full-time position fades.
 Not only do aging adjuncts face dim prospects (recent court cases suggest ageism in higher education is a factor), but newly minted adjuncts also face diminished opportunities.
 It is difficult to talk about being adjunct.
 It is easier to ignore it.
 Adjuncts, strangely, often seem invisible, not that they can’t be seen, but that they are not seen.
 Sometimes, full-time faculty don’t want to look, sometimes they just don’t have time.
 Students have no idea.
 To them, professors are professors.

 The contradiction between the occupational prestige that goes with being a college professor and the impoverished economic status of being an adjunct, a temp worker, is depressing.
 It is sometimes an uncomfortable social situation when I am asked what I do.
 I reply: I’m a college professor.
 And so I am.
 If that is as far as it goes, all is well.
-However, if I must explain that I am an adjunct, and have been for fifteen years, it gives the impression that I’m not good enough to be a full-time professor, and then I have to explain why may wages are so low.
+However, if I must explain that I am an adjunct, and have been for fifteen years, it gives the impression that I’m not good enough to be a full-time professor, and then I have to explain why my wages are so low.
 In stark contrast to the public perception of college professors as solidly middle-class, most of us have a precarious financial status.
-According to the Coalitions on the Academic Workforce, the disparity between adjunct earnings and full-time earnings is “staggering.”
+The Coalitions on the Academic Workforce describes the disparity between adjunct earnings and full-time earnings as “staggering.”

 Financial insecurity is a fact of life for most adjuncts.
 It renders you powerless to resist corporatization.